 If you have any queries about the use of Lancaster University electronic information resources, for teaching or study, please Contact Us.

 Other Important Information

 Current members of Lancaster University are issued with a username and password on registration.
 Usernames and passwords must not be deliberately or inadvertently revealed or made accessible to others.
-Users of the University's electronic information systems are bound by the University's Computer User Agreement, which may be found in the Rules of the University, Appendix C.
+Users of the University's electronic information systems are bound by the University's Computer User Agreement.

 For further details on general copyright matters, see the Library's Copyright page.